vaginessa/Music_app/README.md

 # Music_app
-Music discovery app made with Shazam Core API from RapidAPI
+Music discovery app made with Shazam Core API from RapidAPI (React, Tailwind css, Redux)

 link: https://fsp-music-discovery.netlify.app

-Discover new songs through the top charts of shazam globally or around you!
+Discover new songs through the top charts of shazam (globally or around you!)